 Maybe you'll find room for a Swedish daybed in your home!! :)

-First up is the gorgeous living room of DC area designer, Elizabeth Kaufman.
+First up is this gorgeous living room belonging to DC area designer Elizabeth Kaufman.
 This 18th century Swedish Gustavian daybed, from Tone on Tone, was scraped down to its original painted surface.
 I love how it elegantly anchors one end of the spacious living room.

 Elizabeth put her design career on hold when her young daughter was diagnosed with leukemia.
 Her daughter is now in remission, and Elizabeth's efforts are focused on raising funds for the hospital where she was treated.
 Elizabeth and I invite all our friends to participate in the Heroes Curing Childhood Cancer Gala (at the Four Seasons in Georgetown, DC) to benefit Children's National Medical Center.